 The Growing Center is an excellent place to let your skills shine through!
-Send a message to Kim at email@example.com if you would like to be placed on our waiting list for an upcoming volunteer orientation.
+Send a message to Erica Jones at firstname.lastname@example.org if you would like to be placed on our waiting list for an upcoming volunteer orientation.

 The easiest way to volunteer is to show up during our Open Garden Saturday workdays, which happen throughout the summer from 9 am – 12 pm.
 These days are dedicated to general maintenance and can include everything from weeding, pruning, organizing our storage locations, planting seedlings, and much more.
 Stop by and meet some of your neighbors.